Create a new Xbox Live Creators Program title and publish to the test environment

 Before writing any Xbox Live code, you must setup a new title on your service configuration portal.
 You can learn more about service configuration in Xbox Live Service Configuration.

-This article will walk through everything required to get a title configured on Windows Dev Center, a new project created, and preparing Xbox Live for testing.
+This article will walk through everything required to get a title configured in Partner Center, a new project created, and preparing Xbox Live for testing.
 This article assumes the following:

 - You are using the Xbox Live Creators Program.